Craft and activity books aren’t just for little kids. These tween activity books are the perfect way to beat summer boredom – or any time of year.

 Some of these books were sent to me complimentary from each publisher.
 All opinions are my own, except the ones that belong to my kids.

-Now that both of my kids are in the middle school age range, they’ve started to outgrow a lot of the things they loved to do when they were younger.
+Now that both of my kids are in the middle school age range, they’ve started to outgrow many of the things they loved to do when they were younger.
 Lucky for me, they still love books.
-They also enjoy craft and activity books and I’ve found five that are a bit more challenging.
+They also enjoy craft and activity books and I’ve found some that are somewhat more challenging.

 by Stephanie Corfee

-My thoughts: This is definitely a more feminine book as you might guess by the title.
-The pages are filled with pastel watercolor illustrations and a lot of the tutorials are flowers, unicorns, and other stereotypical “teen girl” doodles.
-While my daughter gushed over the book when it arrived, she was initially afraid to “mess it up” by drawing in it!
+My thoughts: This is definitely a more feminine book, as you might guess by the title.
+The pages are filled with pastel watercolor illustrations and many the tutorials are flowers, unicorns, and other stereotypical “teen girl” doodles.
+While my tween gushed over the book when it arrived, she was initially afraid to “mess it up” by drawing in it.

 by Abbey Sy

-About the book: Learn the basics of hand lettering to create your own fonts.
-It including an overview of supplies, example alphabets, and inspiration for art projects.
+About the book: Learn the basics of hand lettering to create original fonts.
+It includes an overview of supplies, example alphabets, and inspiration for art projects.

-My thoughts: If you haven’t tried hand lettering or don’t love your handwriting, there are several fonts in this book that might be intimidating.
+My thoughts: If you haven’t tried hand lettering or don’t love your handwriting, a few fonts in this book might be intimidating.
 The easier ones, like those that take advantage of a ruler or are drawn on a grid, would be fun for beginners.

-From my daughter: “I used one of the fonts called Woodpecker (plus the dangles below) to make our DIY game level counter.”
+From my tween: “I used one of the fonts called Woodpecker (plus the dangles below) to make our DIY game level counter.”

 by Zainab Khan

-About the book: Kawaii is Japanese for “cute” and this book shows you how to draw 75 super-cute characters like nature, food, and other inanimate objects with smiling faces.
+About the book: Kawaii is a Japanese word that means cute or adorable.
+This book shows you how to draw 75 super-cute characters like nature, food, and other inanimate objects with smiling faces.

 My thoughts: This is a great beginning drawing book for anyone who loves cute, comic-style art.
 I used these tutorials to make my kawaii corner bookmarks.